AnikaAnmolSara/AnikaAnmolSara/README.md

 # Anika Anmol Sara

 👋 Hello there!
-I'm Anika Anmol Sara, a passionate web developer and recent graduate from East West University, with a degree in Computer Science and Engineering (CSE).
+I'm Anika Anmol Sara, a passionate web developer, graduate from East West University, with a degree in Computer Science and Engineering (CSE).

 ## About Me